Image Classification via Quantum Machine Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work, the performance of a fully quantum machine learning model in real datasets was tested.
-The evaluation is generally favorable, providing positve feedback that QML is promising.
-However, it is in its early stages and in order for it to be competitive against traditional Machine Learning, there is still gap which this work seeks to bridge.
-As future work, we would propose to extend the biclass to multiclass classification by means of the naive extension One vs One and One vs All as baseline.
+The evaluation is generally favorable, providing positive feedback that QML is promising.

+Whit this work we provided a real validation to the quantum model beyond the theoretical correctness and the usual proof of concept.
+This showed the potential real-world application of the QML in the near future.
+However, it is in its early stages and in order for it to be competitive against traditional Machine Learning, there is still a gap which this work seeks to bridge.

+Some points that would contribute to moving the QML to more mature stages are an increment in the number of available qubits to perform computation, reduce noise during the application of quantum gates, and mainly a feasible, scalable, and robust codification to map classical inputs to their quantum representation.

+As future work, we would propose to extend the biclass to multiclass classification by means of the naive extension One vs One and One vs All as a baseline.
 A modification in the quantum circuit generation would be proposed to allow the coding of images at three channels depth, that is, in color.
 It would also be interesting to implement one of the proposals for quantum convolutional layers for features extraction.